-As at December 31, 2017 we had 4,050.2 net wells for which we expect to incur abandonment and reclamation costs.
-The estimates of the future net revenues disclosed in this Annual Information Form were consolidated by McDaniel in the Consolidated Report from which \$793.5 million (undiscounted) and \$47.8 million (10% discount) was deducted for abandonment and reclamation costs of wells with proved and probable reserves.
+As at December 31, 2018 we had 3,954.4 net wells for which we expect to incur abandonment and reclamation costs.
+The McDaniel Report deducted \$757.4 million (undiscounted) and \$88.5 million (10% discount) for abandonment and reclamation costs of wells with proved and probable reserves, in estimating the future net revenues disclosed in this Annual Information Form.

-The future net revenues disclosed in this Annual Information Form based on the Consolidated Report do not contain an allowance for abandonment and reclamation costs for facilities, pipelines or wells without reserves.
-Management has also estimated there is an additional \$352.9 million (undiscounted) and \$25.3 million (10% discount) not included in the future net revenues disclosed in this Annual Information Form for abandonment and reclamation costs for facilities and pipelines and an additional \$198.1 million (undiscounted) and \$68.0 million (10% discounted) for abandonment and reclamation costs for wells without reserves.
+The future net revenues disclosed in this Annual Information Form based on the McDaniel Report do not contain an allowance for abandonment and reclamation costs for facilities, pipelines or wells without reserves.
+Management has also estimated there is an additional \$339.0 million (undiscounted) and \$32.2 million (10% discount) not included in the future net revenues disclosed in this Annual Information Form for abandonment and reclamation costs for facilities and pipelines and an additional \$190.0 million (undiscounted) and \$81.4 million (10% discount) for abandonment and reclamation costs for wells without reserves.